Hip Fracture Repair (Hip Pinning)

 Surgery is usually the best choice after a hip fracture, because it stabilizes the bone so you can move around sooner.2 This helps prevent other problems such as pressure sores and weakness.
 Surgery also makes it more likely that the bone will stay in place so the fractured leg is not a little shorter than the other leg after it is healed.2

 The risks of hip repair surgery can be divided into two groups:

 What To Think About

 Reduction (getting the bone lined up correctly) and internal fixation (stabilizing broken bones) often are done on younger, active people.
 Hip replacement surgery often is done on older, less active adults.
-In deciding which of these methods to use for repairing a hip fracture, your surgeon will consider the type of fracture, your age and activity level, and also the possible trade-offs.
-Research on displaced hip fractures (where the bones are not aligned) shows that, in the long term, total hip replacements may need to be redone less often than internal fixation, but there is also more time in surgery, a greater chance of infection, and possibly a greater chance of death from hip-replacement complications.3
+One long-term study compared older adults who had a hip replacement to others who had a hip repair.
+Those who had hip replacement were able to be more active and were less likely to need the surgery redone.3 In deciding which of these methods to use for repairing a hip fracture, your surgeon will consider the type of fracture, your age and activity level, and also the possible trade-offs.

 eMedicineHealth Medical Reference from Healthwise